wyattscarpenter/typographical-edicts/readme.md

 You don't need me to tell you this, no one does any more, but it's crazy that typewriters just had you use the same character for 1 and l.
 How much money could that have possibly saved?
 And how much confusion did it incur?
 And it harmed typography for generations...

 As far as I can tell, ligatures like ﬀ should never have been added to unicode, since they're just a font thing for ff.
 But maybe there's something I don't know about it.

+If you were making a second unicode, you should definitely keep all of their wacky little symbols that they added into unicode despite not knowing what exactly they meant.
+Like ⍼ https://en.wikipedia.org/wiki/Angzarr.
+You don't have to keep the ones that are like "top half of integral" though.
+Or do you?
+Maybe someone has used that on a typewriter to make a really tall integral, with | as its backbone 🤔.
+You should definitely pick a more accurate name for ☫, though.

+I would not have added emoji to unicode.
+That horse is out of that barn, though, I think.
+(I mean, I wouldn't have added them to the earlier text encodings that Unicode then endeavored to include, therefore starting the emoji craze.)